ML4BM-Lab/GUEST/README.md

 # Graph Embedding Helper Package

 ## Description
-This a package for Graph Embedding prediction tasks.
+This is a package for Graph Embedding prediction tasks.
 It includes multiple functionalities that will ease the development of drug repurposing models.
 This is included as a part of the Graph Embedding Review published under the name of "Towards a more inductive world".

 ## Tutorial
 In order to use the package, you can go through the following steps: